munificent/game-programming-patterns/book/structure-of-arrays.markdown

 surprisingly hard to write good test program to thrash cache and compare worst case to best.

-when i did, really surprised. got little program kind of like game loop.
-(will use this for example later)

-worse case was 50 *times* slower than best.
+when i did, really surprised. got couple little programs and did variations of them to change how they interacted with cache. worse case was 50 *times* slower than best.

 doing exact same computation, exact same data, exact same results